Mark Summers (casting director): Awards

 Mark Summers has received many nominations and awards for his work.
-Having won the British Advertising Craft Award for Best Casting Director in 2003, he set a new record by being nominated on 6 additional occasions.
+Having won the British Advertising Craft Award for Best Casting Director in 2003, he set a new record by being nominated on six additional occasions.

-In 2008 he was a Craft Finalist for the Casting category at the British Arrow Awards, an honour which he also won in 2003.
+In 2008 he was a Craft Finalist for the Casting category at the British Arrow Awards, an honor which he also won in 2003.

 In 2010, Summers was honored by Sir Paul McCartney at the Liverpool Institute for Performing Arts (LIPA), made a ‘Friend of LIPA’, and was awarded a 'Companionship', one of the highest honors ever bestowed by the University.
 In 2011 Summers was also made mentor and patron of The Royal Academy of Dance.
 For the past number of years he has also been on the jury panel for Best Performance by an Actor/Actress at the British Television Advertising Awards (BTAA).

 Mark Summers (agency)

 Mark Summers, located in Kensington, London, UK, consists of three separate divisions: casting, dance, and management.
-They have worked on over 10,000 productions across the world for film, TV, voice-overs, commercials, dance, print, world tours and fashion, representing some of the best choreographers and directors in the world.
+They have worked on over 10,000 productions across the world for film, TV, voice-overs, commercials, dance, print, world tours and fashion.

 Mark Summers Dance & Choreography

-In addition to retaining a large number of trained dancers, the dance division represents choreographers such as Wade Robson, Natricia Bernard, Litza Bixler, Travis Payne and Brian Friedman.
+In addition to retaining trained dancers, the dance division represents choreographers such as Wade Robson, Natricia Bernard, Litza Bixler, Travis Payne and Brian Friedman.

 The dance division's choreographers and dancers have worked with artists including Madonna, Kanye West, P!nk, Lady Gaga and Jennifer Lopez.